Join our community of websites already using SEOJuice to automate the boring SEO work.

 grep -E "GPTBot/([0-9.]+)" access.log

-# ClaudeBot (Anthropic)
+# ClaudeBot (Anthropic, training)

 grep -E "ClaudeBot/([0-9.]+)" access.log